TrossenRobotics/unitree_go1_docs/_sources/index.rst

 *   :doc:`operation` - These guides will details concepts related to the operation of the Go1.
 *   :doc:`specifications` - Contains specification information for the Go1 and related hardware.
 *   :doc:`downloads` - Downloadable content related to the Go1.
+*   :doc:`troubleshooting` - Troubleshooting and support guides for the Go1.

 Table of Contents:
 ==================